 Under Numerics, the user can set the solver equation for the simulation.
 SimScale incorporates the finite element solver Code_Aster which have three direct linear solvers for harmonic analysis:

-For more information, the refer to the Numerics section of the documentation.
+For more information, refer to this Numerics documentation.

 Simulation Control